-You want to build a house with a natural homebuilding method like cordwood, straw-bale, cob, or earthship.
+Do you want to build your own house?
+Maybe you want to build with a natural homebuilding method like cordwood, straw-bale, cob, or earthship.
 Or maybe you just want to build a house off the grid.
-In this post, I’ll detail exactly what we did to meet the needs of our local code officials while still being able to build our cordwood house on our terms.
+Find out what you need to know to get started building your own home safely and legally.

 One of the biggest obstacles we had to building a cordwood house was ensuring that our house would be code approved.
 We originally got interested in building a cordwood house as a “one day maybe” thing almost 10 years ago, but when we decided to take actionable steps, we realized that there was a lot more to the process.